 How to make Chocolate Ganache

 I top the Zucchini Brownies off with a simple Chocolate Ganache.
 The ganache is super easy to whip up.
-To make the chocolate ganache melt chocolate and heavy cream in the micorwave until smooth and melted.
+To make the chocolate ganache melt chocolate and heavy cream in the microwave until smooth and melted.
 You can also cook the ganache over a double boiler.
 Allow the ganache to cool for about 2-3 minutes.
-Spread on top of the cooled brownies and place in the fridge to allow it to set.
+Spread on top of the cooled brownies and place them in the fridge to allow them to set.

 - Double Chocolate Chip Cookies

 - No Bake Chocolate Cookies